 But microbes exist everywhere around us, why the extra work and:

-It helps keep the compound for a very long time, without refrigeration.
+Fermentation helps keep the compound for a very long time, that is even without refrigeration.
 The cost to start a batch is low.
-So it can be made over and over and used for hundreds of acres.
+So it can be made over and over again and used for hundreds of acres.

 Essentially, what we're doing is gathering the good microbes in one place (plus their other juicy goodness).
 And distribute them to desired places.